 Donating Their Old Toys and Clothes

 Ask your child to regularly gather all the clothes, toys, and books that they no longer use to be given away to other family members, friends, and local charities.
-Involving them in the process will teach not to throw away things that someone else can still enjoy.
+Involving them in the process will teach them not to throw away things that someone else can still enjoy.